Hezbollah warns of ‘large losses’ if Israel expands conflict in Lebanon

 Opposition politicians in Israel have also called for action against Hezbollah.

-Benny Gantz, Netanyahu’s main political rival, criticised the government on Saturday for neglecting residents in Israel’s north.
+Benny Gantz, Netanyahu’s main political rival, criticised the government on Saturday for “neglecting” residents in Israel’s north.
 “It is time to exercise power and authority against Hezbollah and return the residents to their homes safely,” he wrote in a post on X.

 Israel’s attacks on Lebanon have killed 623 people, including 142 civilians, according to an AFP tally, while Hezbollah’s assaults have killed 24 Israeli soldiers and 26 civilians.